On ADMM in Deep Learning: Convergence and Saturation-Avoidance: ADMM for Deep Sigmoid Nets

 Let ${\cal Z}:= \{(x_j, y_j)\}_{j=1}^n \subset \mathbb{R}^{d_0} \times \mathbb{R}^{d_N}$ be $n$ samples.
 Denote $X:= (x_1,x_2,\ldots, x_n) \in \mathbb{R}^{d_0 \times n}$ and $Y:= (y_1, y_2, \ldots, y_n) \in \mathbb{R}^{d_N \times n}$.
 It is natural to consider the following regularized DNN training problem

 where $\Phi(x_i,\mathcal W)$ denotes a deep sigmoid net with $N$ layers, $\mathcal W=\{W_i\}_{i=1}^N$ and $\lambda'>0$ is the regularization parameter.
-Here, we consider the $\ell_2$ regression loss as analyzed in the literature \citep{Allen-Zhu-SGD19,Du-GD19,Zou-Gu-SGD19}.
+Here, we consider the square loss as analyzed in the literature \citep{Allen-Zhu-SGD19,Du-GD19,Zou-Gu-SGD19}.
 We also absorb thresholds into the weight matrices for the sake of simplicity.
-Based on the advantage of deep sigmoid nets in approximation, \citep{Chui-Lin-Zhou19,Lin19} proved that the model defined by (\ref{Eq:dnn-L2-org}) with $N=2$ are optimal in embodying data features such as the spatial sparseness, smoothness and rotation-invariance in the sense that it can achieve almost optimal learning rates.
+Based on the advantage of deep sigmoid nets in approximation, \citep{Chui-Lin-Zhou19,Lin19} proved that the model defined by (\ref{Eq:dnn-L2-org}) with $N=2$ are optimal in embodying data features such as the spatial sparseness, smoothness and rotation-invariance in the sense that it can achieve almost optimal generalization error bounds in the framework of learning theory.
 The aim of this section is to introduce an efficient algorithm to solve the optimization problem (\ref{Eq:dnn-L2-org}).

 Due to the saturation problem of the sigmoid function (see Figure \ref{Fig:sigmoid} (b)), the issue of gradient vanishing or explosion frequently happens for running SGD on deep sigmoid nets (see Figure \ref{Fig:squarefun-motivation} (a) for example), implying that the classical SGD is not a good candidate to solve (\ref{Eq:dnn-L2-org}).
-We then turn to design a gradient-free optimization algorithm, like ADMM, to efficiently solve (\ref{Eq:dnn-L2-org}).
+We then turn to designing a gradient-free optimization algorithm, like ADMM, to efficiently solve (\ref{Eq:dnn-L2-org}).
 For DNN training, there are generally two important ingredients in designing ADMM: update order and solution to each sub-problem.
 The novelty of our proposed algorithm is the use of backward-forward update order similar to BackProp in \citep{Hinton-BP1986} and local linear approximation to sub-problems.